 Kanya Bennett is a former senior legislative counsel with the American Civil Liberties Union, serving from 2014 to 2020.
 In this capacity, Kanya advanced criminal justice reform at the federal level.

 Prior to joining the ACLU, Kanya spent over three years at the American Constitution Society for Law and Policy as the Director of Policy Development and Programming where she focused on civil and criminal justice issues.
-Kanya also served as Counsel to the House Judiciary Committee from 2003 to 2011 and completed a year-long fellowship at the Congressional Black Caucus Foundation immediately following her graduation from law school.
-She holds an undergraduate degree in journalism from the University of Illinois, Urbana-Champaign and earned her law degree from the University of North Carolina at Chapel Hill.
+Kanya also served as Counsel to the House Judiciary Committee for over eight years and completed a fellowship at the Congressional Black Caucus Foundation immediately following her graduation from law school.
+She holds an undergraduate degree in journalism from the University of Illinois, Urbana-Champaign, and earned her law degree from the University of North Carolina at Chapel Hill.